PujaJyotii/ECOMMERCE-WEBSITE/README.md

 # E-Commerce React Application
 This is a user-specific e-commerce application built using React.
 It allows users to browse products, add them to their cart, and manage their purchases.
-The app features secure authentication and real-time data management using Firebase,crudcrud,context API is used for state management, with a responsive design achieved through Bootstrap and CSS modules.
+The app features secure authentication and real-time data management using Firebase and crudcrud.Context API is used for state management.
+A responsive design achieved through Bootstrap and CSS modules.

 **Welcome to my project!**
 ## Key Features